Everything you need to know about Pressure Testing Air Compressor Vessels

 Pressure Vessels are categorized into different classes.

 - You get the SEP (Sound Engineering Principle) class.
 If a vessel falls in this category, the manufacturer must declare the vessel safe.
 It never needs a test again.
 At Airpower, we manufacture compressors with a SEP air receiver and these compressors do not need any pressure testing.
+These SEP air receivers are normally very small and we normally use it on continuous running air compressors.

 - All vessels with a higher category will need the periodical pressure test.
 These higher category vessels will also need an on-site pressure test, before you are allowed to put it into use, for the first time.